aroepe/atlas-gitlab/_episodes/01-basic-repo.md

 this subdirectory.

 ~~~
-mkdir dan-example
+mkdir amber-example
-cd dan-example
+cd amber-example
 git init
 ~~~
 {: .source}

-Where you should replace `dan` with your name.
+Where you should replace `amber` with your name.
 You should see something like

 ~~~